 Overstocking or understocking both result from poor inventory source control.
 Having too much inventory on hand might be just as bad as having too little.
-Overstock has a negative influence on a company’s cash flow and can lead to inventory-related issues like storage and loss.
+Overstock negatively influences a company’s cash flow and can lead to inventory-related issues like storage and loss.
 Likewise, understock can prevent the company from gaining more sales.

 To avoid these inventory management problems, our best advice is to consult sales reports to understand what are the best-sellers and the dead stocks.
 These reports are often auto-generated by a POS system.
 Besides, you can also use an MSI feature, such as getting notifications when your stock reaches a certain level.
 Again, an MSI would be a suitable solution for you.